apoishi/trybe-zoo-functions/README.md

 - Use the `npm run test:coverage` command to test coverage.

-**Cover will only check the highlighted features and not the entire application!**
+**Coverage will only check the highlighted features and not the entire application!**

 ⚠️ **Warning:** do not change the structure already implemented in the test files, just add the tests inside the `describe` block.